-Out of the XX people who participated in the full TIP survey, the ranking of the important transportation issues identified were as follows:
+The one person who participated in the full TIP survey ranked the important transportation issues as follows:

 - 1. Preparing for driverless cars.

 - 2. Maintaining roadways.

 - 3. Supporting the economy.

 - 4. Protecting the environment.

 - 5. Connecting our region to the Twin Cities Metro.

 - 6. Increasing safety.

 - 7. Improving transit.

 - 8. Adding more sidewalks/trails.

 - 9. Building new roadways.

 - 10. Building an urban beltline around the Saint Cloud Metro.